SoftwareEnabledFlash/TSC/README.md

 ## TSC Meeting Notes

-Notes and presentations from meetings of the TSC are stored in [meetings].
+Notes and presentations from meetings of the TSC are stored in [meetings](https://github.com/SoftwareEnabledFlash/TSC/tree/main/meetings).

 ## Additional Resources